Consensys/doc.goquorum/docs/Concepts/Privacy/PrivacyMarkerTransactions.md

 #### Send unsigned private transaction

 Use the same APIs as usual, such as `eth_sendTransaction`.
-If `privateFor` is provided ,  the `quorumPrecompilesV1Block` has been reached, and the GoQuorum node was started with the `--privacymarker.enable` flag, then the private transaction will be created as a privacy marker transaction and internal private transaction.
+If `privateFor` is provided ,  the `privacyPrecompileBlock` has been reached, and the GoQuorum node was started with the `--privacymarker.enable` flag, then the private transaction will be created as a privacy marker transaction and internal private transaction.

 #### Send signed private transaction